WenboYang/CppNotes/TheBigFourOfRectangleClass.md

    time* ptime;
 };
 ~~~~~
 The answer is nothing.
 Of course the owner of Shape and Point have the responsibility to properly implement their constructors.
-This is cool because the ownership and responsiblity is more clear.
+This is cool because the ownership and responsiblity is clearer.

-And also, do you know the evaluation order of the initialization-list?
-Not by the order you write down in the constuctor's initliazation list!
-The answer is firstly the parent Shape, then follow the order of declaration, why they design this way?...read the standard:
+And also, what is the evaluation order of the initialization-list?
+Not by the order of how you write down them in the constuctor's initliazation list.
+The answer is firstly the parent Shape, then follow the order of declaration, why it's designed like this?...read the standard:

 ![init order](https://github.com/WenboYang/CppNotes/blob/master/initOrder.png)

+Luckliy, the compiler I am using will give this kind of warning when we open the -Wall option, this is cool:
+>bo@bo-buntu:~/ws/CppNotes$ g++ -Wall RecTangle.cpp -o RecTangle

+>RecTangle.cpp: 在复制构造函数‘Rectangle::Rectangle(const Rectangle&)’:

+>RecTangle.cpp:31:8: 警告： ‘Rectangle::height’将在 [-Wreorder]

+>RecTangle.cpp:30:8: 警告：   ‘int Rectangle::width’ [-Wreorder]

+>RecTangle.cpp:78:1: 警告：   在此处初始化后被初始化 [-Wreorder]

 ###Copy assignment
 Similarly, always prefer the assigment operator of parent and component classes: